dmotz/taxa/README.md

 Its counterpart is naturally `t.enable()`.

+## Further Examples

+Take a look at the test cases in `./test/main.coffee` for more examples of Taxa signatures.

 ## Caveats

 When a function is modified by Taxa, its arity is not preserved as most JS